butlerem/devduo/README.md

 Open http://localhost:3000 to view it in the browser.

 ## Live Demo
-To see DevConnect in action, visit: https://devduo-gpetx9k0c-butlerems-projects.vercel.app/
+To see DevDuo in action, please visit: https://devduo-gpetx9k0c-butlerems-projects.vercel.app/

 ## Feedback and Contributions
 Your feedback and contributions are welcome!
 Please feel free to submit issues and pull requests.